codeadict/codeadict.github.com/_posts/2018-07-21-how-do-i-profile-python-code.md

 ### Profiling memory

-Profiling execution time is not the only measure we need to make sure our programs are efficient, the space complexity is something that we need to care about to ensure that our program will not crash due to insufficient memory.
+Profiling execution time is not the only measure we need to make sure our programs are efficient, the space efficiency is something that we need to care about to ensure that our program will not crash due to insufficient memory.
 The `memory_profiler` package provides two handy commands` to use in IPython that allows us to fight those memory dragons.

 Will use the following function that consumes some memory and we will profile it: